GhassenJamoussi99/Class_Generator_With_QT/README.md

 # C++ Mini project - Class Generator using QT
-To improve my C++ Skills , I created a mini project that generate simple classes through the use of a GUI
+To improve my C++ skills , I created a mini project that generate simple classes through the use of a GUI

 ## About :
 Done by: